ConcordUSA/engineering-core-values/practices/tdd/readme.md

 5. ***Regression Suite*** - As bugs are found, and tests are created via the debugging process, a suite of regression tests naturally gets built up.
 This ensures that those pesky "regression defects" don't happen!

 6. ***Easier Refactoring*** - Refactoring is a key component in the process of TDD.
-By building your test suites, you enable
+By building your test suites, you enable yourself and your team to refactor any given implementation, while immediately having the confidence that you haven't broken anything.

+7. ***Faster Velocity*** - This may seem counter-intuitive at first, since you are inherently writing more code.
+However, after a short amount of time, the amount of time that is saved by not having to manually test (or more importantly fix regression issues) leads to an overall increase in velocity.
+And the more features that are added, the greater the velocity gains will be!

 ## Examples